hvats16/frontend-communication-techniques/README.md

   - A technique where the server holds the request until new data is available
 - **web-socket**: Implementation of WebSocket communication technique
   - A full-duplex communication channel over a single, long-lived connection
+- **server-sent-events**: Implementation of Server-Sent Events communication technique
+  - A one-way communication channel where server pushes updates to the client

 ## Getting Started